Skip advert

 Do there have to be signs to warn motorists that there are speed cameras (both fixed and mobile)?

 There’s no law to say fixed or mobile speed cameras need to be marked, signed or at a particular position.
-Police forces have codes of practice and best-practice guides – but these are policies, not the law.
+Police forces have codes of practice and best-practice guides – but these are guidelines, not the law.

 Is it illegal to reverse a car onto a main road from a minor road?